The Starter Package includes:

 - Daily topics correspond with the reading & activities for each level

 - 4-day per week schedule allows for flexible scheduling

 - Teaching notes

-- This comprehensive Teacher's Guide is a start-up manual that provides you with vital information for using the Connecting with History program.
+- This comprehensive Starter Guide is a "how-to" manual that provides you with vital information for using the Connecting with History program.